-In conclusion, we have found that La$_{2-x}$Sr$_x$CuO$_{4+y}$ with $x=0.06$ shows no magnetic order at low temperature, and that the application of a small magnetic field induces stripe ordered regions.
-The volume of these regions is proportional to the applied field, while the ordered magnetic moment is field-independent.
-These findings are in contrast to the interpretation of earlier data on field-induced magnetism in oxygen-stoichiometric \LSCO{} samples, where a field-induced enhancement of neutron diffraction intensity was interpreted to be caused by an increase in the ordered magnetic moment.
+In conclusion, by combining neutron diffraction, muon spin rotation, and magnetization measurements in strong magnetic fields, we have found that La$_{2-x}$Sr$_x$CuO$_{4+y}$ with $x=0.06$ shows no magnetic order at low temperature, and that the application of a magnetic field induces stripe ordered regions.
+The volume of these regions is proportional to the applied field value, while the ordered magnetic moment is field-independent.
+These findings are in contrast to the interpretation of earlier, similar data on field-induced magnetism in oxygen-stoichiometric \LSCO{} samples, where a field-induced enhancement of neutron diffraction intensity was interpreted to be caused by an increase in the ordered magnetic moment.
 Our results make it relevant to re-investigate with $\mu$SR whether the field-enhanced stripe signal in the other La-214 cuprates is due to an increase of the ordered moment, as previously concluded, or rather caused by an increased magnetic volume fraction.
 The answer to this is highly relevant for the understanding of the interplay between magnetism and SC in the cuprate superconductors.

+When comparing with similar studies of other La$_{2-x}$Sr$_{x}$CuO$_{4+y}$ samples with different values of the Sr doping, $x$, we find that our value, $x=0.06$, presents the perfect balance of quenched disorder doping and the annealed ordered doping of mobile Oxygen in order to avoid static stripes from forming in zero magnetic field.
+If the sketched equivalence of phenomenologies is correct, then what our sample provides is a clean laboratory for studying the competition between 2D superconducting, stripe-order (field induced) and 3D superconducting, stripe-free regions.

 \acknowledgements